malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 This stepped pattern is noticeable from a time of \num{4e4} to \num{1.6e4} in @fig:solid_state_transition.
 The presence of these steps
-can be explained by a two step process, the first step being the creation of a defect, and the second the propagation of that defect along the crystal lattice.
+can be explained by a two-step process, the first step being the creation of a defect, and the second the propagation of that defect along the crystal lattice.
 As mentioned above,